adedejimayowa27-gif/Mayorcity-LIVE/README.md

 (this batch's `broadcast.html` is intentionally minimal — Batch 7 replaces it with the full control centre).

+## What's in Batch 5

+- Real live viewer count on both the viewer page and the host's broadcast page, updating as people join/leave
+- A "Connecting…" state while the stream loads, and a "Reconnecting…" state if the connection drops and recovers, instead of a frozen or blank player
+- Player controls: mute/unmute (video starts muted so autoplay works in every browser, with a clear "Tap to unmute" prompt) and fullscreen
+- Broadcast-ended handling: if the host ends the stream while you're watching, the player cleans up and the toast tells you what happened, instead of leaving a stuck video frame

+**Not included yet, by design:** recording/playback of past broadcasts, picture-in-quality controls, multi-camera/co-host support, real-time chat, football scoreboard overlays, and the dedicated broadcaster control centre (this batch's `broadcast.html` is intentionally minimal — Batch 7 replaces it with the full control centre).

 ### To actually use LiveKit

 1. Create a project at [livekit.io](https://livekit.io) (or self-host) to get